 Solid-State OptionsToday, solid-state, fully electronic charger control is available.

-Dynamo Regulators is our friend.
+ElectroDynamic Solutions is our friend.
 Their product, the DVR4, can fit entirely within the housing of your original regulator, and conversion is simple.
 Accurate charge control is maintained over a wide RPM range.

-Note: The author has no affiliation with this company other than being a satisfied customer.
+Note: the author has no affiliation with this company other than being a satisfied customer.

 Which Product to UseThe DVR4 is specifically designed for the type of generator in your vintage Mercedes-Benz.
 The Bosch "series field" style (the rotor output connects to one side of field, and the other side of the field is controlled by current to the chassis).